wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/sharing-and-reusing/use-a-database-connection-in-your-component.md

 ```

-By following these steps, your component can interact with the Choreo-managed database seamlessly.
+By following these steps, your component can interact with the {{ product_name }}-managed database seamlessly.